 Texas, 1977.
 While attending Clear Creek High School in Houston, 16-year-old Richard Garriott is writing dungeon games produced on a teletype machine with punch cards at the school and getting A’s for them from bewildered teachers.
-Through his high school “career”, he creates 28 such fantasy works.
-In 1979, while working part-time at a local Computerland store, he is exposed to the Apple II and decides to write an Applesoft BASIC game for the platform incorporating elements from his other interests, organizing large Dungeons & Dragons games in his parents’ house and reading Tolkien.
-Calling the game Akalabeth, he finishes the program that summer.
-In it the player scrolls around a map of ASCII symbols completing quests given by Lord British and battling creatures in black & white outline psuedo-3D dungeons.
+Through his high school “career”, he creates 28 such fantasy games.
+He then uses the skills he has gained in game design and programming to create a larger RPG dungeon-crawler he titles Akalabeth: World of Doom.
+This mini-opus incorporates elements from his other interests, organizing large Dungeons & Dragons games in his parents’ house and reading the fantasy books of J.R.R.
+Tolkien.
+In 1979, while working part-time at a local Computerland store, he is exposed to the Apple II and decides to use the computers there and the Applesoft BASIC language to add more advanced graphics to Akalabeth, and he finishes the program that summer.
+In the game the player scrolls around a map of ASCII symbols completing quests given by Lord British and battling creatures in black & white outline psuedo-3D dungeons.
 The game so impresses the manager of the store that he convinces Garriott to offer it for sale.
 Spending 200 dollars on Ziplock bags and cover sheets, he only sells about eight copies on cassette tape.
 But, unbeknownst to him, his boss has sent one copy to west coast software outfit California Pacific Computer Company, who fly Garriott to California to sign a contract for publishing rights.
 Releasing the game on 5 1/4″ floppies, Akalabeth is a big hit in 1980, selling 30,000 copies.
 Dissatisfied with the original cover sheet design, a new one is commissioned by Garriott from acquaintance Denis Loubet, who goes on to provide artwork for many of Garriott’s later works.
-All of the games are credited to Lord British, a nickname having been created by his fellow students at the University of Oklahoma due to Garriott’s use of proper English.
+The creator of the games is credited as Lord British: this is a nickname used by Garriott and derived from the incredulous reaction of his fellow roommates during his sophomore year at the University of Oklahoma to Garriott’s use of “Hello” as a greeting to them.
+This formality in speech causes his fellow students to call him “British”.
 While born on the very American date of July 4 in 1961, the location of his birth was actually Cambridge, England.
-While Garriott was a mere two months old when his family returned to California, this tale of a British birth probably added to the overall effect.
+While Garriott was a mere two months old when his family returned to California, this tale of a UK birth probably adds to the origin story of Lord British.

 That fall, nineteen-year-old Garriott starts classes at the University of Texas.
 Still living at his parent’s house in Houston, he and friend Ken Arnold begin work on another game Garriott calls Ultimatum, also programmed in BASIC.
 But a board game by Dallas, TX-based Yaquinto Publications, released in 1979, already exists with that name, so they shorten the title to Ultima.
 Later subtitled The First Age of Darkness, it features a tile-based graphics engine, with the same look-down perspective as Akalabeth.
 Set in the mystical land of Sosaria, our nameless hero must use might and magic to slaughter evil creatures roaming the landscape, gaining experience and hit-points for the ultimate showdown with the big boss…the evil wizard Mondain.
 Multiple castles dotting the land are ruled by different kings, who’s quests must be completed to finish the game.
 Upon entering a dungeon, the graphics are reminiscent of those in Akalabeth, with notable improvements.
 In the package for Ultima is a game disk, as well as a master player disk which users are expected to copy if they want to create multiple characters.